ronit22203/ronit22203/README.md

 - [Portfolio Website](https://ronit-dev-portf.vercel.app)
 - [LinkedIn](https://www.linkedin.com/in/ronitsaxena)
 - Gurgaon, India
-- On a mission to build AI tools with real-world impact
+- On a mission to build AI tools for real-world impact with strong foundation and cutting edge technologies

 ---